MrGarrettSmith/ProjectBrutalityHD-CFR/README.md

 However, the 1K version was used due to performance related issues when loading textures "on the fly."

-He is contantly updating and share new textures over on his [DeviantArt page](https://www.deviantart.com/hoover1979/gallery/59360732/ultrahd-doom-texture-work).
+He is constantly updating and share new textures over on his [DeviantArt page](https://www.deviantart.com/hoover1979/gallery/59360732/ultrahd-doom-texture-work).

 ### [DHTP (Doom High Resolution Texture Project)](https://github.com/KuriKai/DHTP)  |  [2019-11-17](https://www.moddb.com/mods/doom-hd1/downloads/gzdoom-hd-texture-pack1)
 Some textures that were not remade in HOOVER1979's texture pack were used.
 [Forum page](https://talk.dengine.net/discussion/875/dhtp-doom-high-resolution-texture-project)